Climate Change Quiz

 How much do you know about the world’s greatest threat?
 We’re talking, of course, about climate change.

-Also, there is a small wait at the end while we tally your results and show you the correct answers.
+There is a small wait at the end while we tally your results.
 Please stay on the page.

 True or False: Wasting less food is a way to reduce greenhouse gas emissions.